barais/correctexamslides/slides.md

 ---

+## The need

+Encourage students to consult corrected copies more often to learn from their mistakes

+- *Fairer* correction
+  - a statistical view of results
+  - anonymous, random correction...
+  - ability to modify the scale on the fly

+- Correct more effectively
+  - simultaneously
+  - question by question / copy by copy
+  - batch
+  - automated correction for MCQs
+  - on tablet or computer
+  - avoiding "all MCQs

+---

 # Highly inspired by GradeScope Solution

 > Gradescope grading software allows students to receive faster and more detailed feedback on their work, and allows instructors to see detailed assignment and question analytics.
 It is an easy way to take submissions digitally in order to preserve the original work and allow for quick and easy viewing from anywhere.